 I am very familiar with Riccione, as I’ve been there so many times.
 However, each and every time when I go back, there is something new to discover, a new restaurant or a new bar.
 But, when I go there I don’t stay only in the town.
 The surrounding area is also very beautiful.
 Plus, there are many smaller very beautiful towns and villages in the vicinity, where you can go to exquisite restaurants that primarily cater for the Italian people.
 They usually propose excellent food, at reasonable prices.
 Despite the fact that it is the top tourist destination, Riccione is not overpriced.
 Perhaps, there are several bars in the main street where prices are higher, but nothing outrageous.

 The town can be divided in 3 areas, together they form this very interesting and exciting place:

 * The Port, the Seafront and the Beach

 RICCIONE PAESE (RICCIONE VILLAGE)

-This is an older part of the town, slightly detached from the main tourist hot spots.
-This means that even during the most visited summer months, it maintains its tranquillity.
+This is an older part of the town, slightly detached from the main touristic hot spots.
+This means that even during the most visited summer months, it maintains tranquillity.
 This is where the local people go about their daily lives.

 Chiesa Vecchia San Martino (The Old San Martino Church) is a small church that serves the local parish.

-What’s very interesting is that houses along the main street are private residences and that creates the magical atmosphere and community spirit.
+What’s very interesting is that houses along the main street are private residences and that creates magical atmosphere.
 I am pretty sure that everyone knows everyone else in the village, a small touch that is so important in life, but usually completely lost in bigger cities.

-In fact, whatever you need to do, you can accomplish in Riccione Paese and you don’t need to venture any further.
+In fact, whatever you need to do, you can do it in Riccione Paese and you don’t need to venture any further.